On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Related Work and Discussions

 The problem is, however, that there are frequently too many hidden layers for deep ReLU nets to extract data features.
 Even for approximating the extremely simple square function, Lemma \ref{Lemma:ReLU-square gate for infinite} requires $\log( \varepsilon^{-1})$ depth, which is totally different from deep sigmoid nets.
 Due to its infinitely differentiable property, sigmoid function is the most popular activation for shallow nets \citep{Pinkus1999}.
 The universal approximation property of shallow sigmoid nets has been verified in \citep{Cybenko1989} for thirty years.
-Furthermore, \citep{Mhaskar1996} showed that the approximation capability of shallow sigmoid nets is at least not worse than that of polynomials.
+Furthermore, \citep{Mhaskar93,Mhaskar1996} showed that the approximation capability of shallow sigmoid nets is at least not worse than that of polynomials.
 However, there are also several bottlenecks for shallow sigmoid nets in embodying the locality \citep{Chui-Li-Mhaskar94}, extracting the rotation-invariance \citep{Chui-Lin-Zhou19} and producing sparse estimators \citep{LinH2017}, which show the necessity to deepen the neural networks.
 Different from deep ReLU nets, adding only a few hidden layers can significantly improve the approximation capability of shallow sigmoid nets.
 In particular, deep sigmoid nets with two hidden layers are capable of providing localized approximation \citep{Chui-Li-Mhaskar94}, reflecting the spatially sparseness \citep{Lin19} and embodying the rotation-invariance \citep{Chui-Lin-Zhou19}.

-In a nutshell, as shown in Table \ref{ReLU_fea}, it was shown in the existing literature that any function can be approximated by deep ReLU nets can be also well approximated by deep sigmoid nets with fewer hidden layers and free parameters.
-Our Theorem \ref{theorem:app} partly shows the reason for such a phenomenon in the sense that ReLU can be well approximated by sigmoid nets but not vice-verse.
+In a nutshell, as shown in Table \ref{ReLU_fea}, it was proved in the existing literature that any function expressible for deep ReLU nets can also be well approximated by deep sigmoid nets with fewer hidden layers and free parameters.
+Our Theorem \ref{theorem:app} partly reveals the reason for such a phenomenon in the sense that ReLU can be well approximated by sigmoid nets but not vice-verse.